 A huge credit to my healing goes to the incredible pioneering work of Dr. Jeffrey Bland PhD, the founder of the Functional Medicine Institute.

 Dr. Blands contribution to the practice of truly personalized lifestyle medicine through the via method Functional Medicine will disrupt how medicine will be practiced in the 21st century.

-Dr. Bland is the grandfather of functional medicine upon who’s shoulders many other medical giants are standing on today.
+Dr. Bland is the grandfather of functional medicine upon whose shoulders many other medical giants are standing on today.

 All of them have deeply impacted the way I am looking at health and disease in the 21st century.

 20th Century Medicine needs an update to truly help people suffering from Hashimoto’s